mpettersson/JavaReview/JavaInterviewReview.md

                                         Is a package private supporting class for the Comparator Interface.
 -[ ] Comparable vs Comparator vs
      Comparators
+                                        Comparable Interface
-                                        Comparable Interface - Provides a SINGLE sorting seq (the "natural order"), DOES affect the original class, has compareTo() method.
+                                            - Provides a SINGLE sorting seq (the "natural order"),
+                                            - DOES affect the original class,
+                                            - Has compareTo() method.
+                                        Comparator Interface
-                                        Comparator Interface - Provides multiple sorting sequences (different elements of an object), DOESN'T affect the original class, and has the compare() method.
+                                            - Provides multiple sorting sequences (different elements of an object),
+                                            - DOESN'T affect the original class,
+                                            - Has compare() method.
+                                        Comparators
-                                        Comparators - Is a package private supporting class for the Comparator Interface.
+                                            - Is a package private supporting class for the Comparator Interface.
 -[ ] final vs finally, vs finalize
                                         final - The final statement has different meaning depending on its context:
                                             final primitiveVar - The value of the variable CAN'T change.